How are you? 🤩

 And the most important possible thing you can do is do a lot of work — do a huge volume of work.
 Put yourself on a deadline so that every week, or every month, you know you’re going to finish one story.
 Because it’s only by actually going through a volume of work that you are actually going to catch up and close that gap.
 And the work you’re making will be as good as your ambitions.
 It takes a while, it’s gonna take you a while — it’s normal to take a while.
 And you just have to fight your way through that, okay?

-That’s it for June, guys!
+That’s it for June, All!

 With much love,